natemc/dkvs/README.md

 # dkvs
-Exercises for Bradfield Distributed Systems Course
+Exercises for the Bradfield Distributed Systems Course.